awsdocs/amazon-cloudwatch-user-guide/doc_source/search-expression-syntax.md

 SEARCH(' "AWS/EC2" MetricName="CPUUtilization" ', 'Average', 300)
 ```

-## CloudWatch Search Expressions: Specifying Property Names in the Search<a name="search-expression-type-of-search-term"></a>
+## CloudWatch search expressions: Specifying property names in the search<a name="search-expression-type-of-search-term"></a>

 The following exact match search for `"CustomCount1"` returns all metrics with exactly that name\.